What to do when your 5 month old baby only sleeps when held? Help your little one self-soothe and sleep well with these tips!

 If this isn’t your first try, I encourage you not to give up.
-You’ll sometimes hear parents who say that they’d tried “CIO” before and it didn’t work.
+Some parents say that they’d tried “CIO” before and it didn’t work.
 Not only is “crying it out” an inaccurate name for sleep training, but you may not have had the right guidance to help you through it.

 Free resource: Interested in teaching your baby to self soothe?
 Join my newsletter and get a preview chapter of How to Teach Your Baby to Self Soothe.
-This chapter is all about the mindset needed for successful self-soothing and helping her put herself to sleep:
+This chapter is all about the mindset needed for successful self-soothing and helping her put herself to sleep.
+As one parent said:

 2. Do the same sleep rituals

 Start off on the right foot by doing the same sleep rituals every time you put your baby down.
-She may not be able to understand words yet, but she’ll certainly be able to piece experiences together and associate events with sleep.
+She may not be able to understand words yet, but she can certainly piece experiences together and associate events with sleep.

 For instance, you can read books, sing (the same) songs, turn off the light, and turn on the white noise machine.
-Do this in the same order and at the same time before putting her down so that she’ll understand that it’s time to sleep.
+Do this in the same order and at the same time before putting her down so that she understands that it’s time to sleep.

 3. Create a conducive sleep environment

-Speaking of which, two of the best things you can do to create a conducive sleep environment is to darken the room and use white noise.
+Two of the best things you can do to create a conducive sleep environment are to darken the room and use white noise.

 4. Put your baby down awake

-More than likely, you’d heard the advice to put your baby down drowsy but awake, which is great for the newborn stage.
+More than likely, you’ve heard the advice to put your baby down drowsy but awake, which is great for newborns.
 But now that she’s 5 months old, you can try putting her down completely awake.

 This allows her to learn how to put herself to sleep without relying on you to help her doze off (especially in your arms).
-She’ll practice different ways to soothe herself, and won’t get upset when she wakes up and realizes she’s no longer in your arms.
+She can practice different ways to soothe herself and won’t get upset when she wakes up and realizes she’s no longer being held.

 Of course, this doesn’t mean that you put her down after a tickle-fest and she’s wide-eyed and alert.
-You’ll still want to keep your pre-sleep routines quiet and subdued, but do make sure she’s not drowsy or asleep.
+Keep your sleep routine quiet and subdued, perhaps with a warm bath, massage, and a lullaby, but do make sure she’s not drowsy or asleep.

-5. Let your baby fall asleep on her own
+5. Let your baby fall asleep on their own

-More than likely, your baby will cry when she’s put down awake.
-After all, this isn’t what she’s used to, and she’ll be very vocal about that!
+Your baby might cry when she’s put down awake.
+After all, this isn’t what she’s used to, and she can be very vocal about that!
 But give her the opportunity to try to fall asleep.
 The longer you rock her in your arms, the more you reinforce the very habits that are keeping her from self soothing.

 Think of it this way: up to this point, she has only been able to fall asleep in your arms because it’s all she has ever known.
-Now you can replace those habits with new ones, like the rituals you’re doing and allowing her to sleep on her own.
+Now you can replace those habits with new ones that allow her to sleep on her own.

 6. Check in every few minutes

 Once you’ve put her down, close the door.
 In the best case scenario, she fell asleep without shedding a tear.
-But in most cases, she’ll probably cry—either right away, or a few minutes later.
+But in most cases, she might cry—either right away, or a few minutes later.

-Once you hear her cry, set your timer for 5 minutes, and go in when the timer goes off.
+Once you hear her cry, set your timer for 5 minutes, and check in on her when the timer goes off.
 When you do, check that all is okay, and reassure her briefly (30 seconds max) that you’re still here and that she’s doing a great job.

 Once you close the door, set the timer again, but this time, for 10 minutes.
 If she’s still crying at that 10-minute mark, repeat the check-in.
 Then, set your timer again, but for 15 minutes, should she still be crying again at that point.